 Do you mind hair that looks like it has grown-out roots?
-While both Ombre and Balayage colouring are applied so your hair colour is lighter on the bottom than at the top, the colour difference is more obvious with Ombre.
-If you use ombre colouring, it can appear, to some people, that you‘ve let your roots grow out and couldn’t be bothered to recolour them.
+While both Ombre and balayage colouring are applied so your hair colour is lighter on the bottom than at the top, the colour difference is more obvious with Ombre.
+Ombre colouring can create more of a grungy look.
+It can appear to some people that you‘ve let your roots grow out and haven’t gotten round to recolouring them.
 If this worries you, then balayage is the better choice.

 Still not sure?
-Call The Hair Boutique the best hairdressers in Exeter, where our hair colour specialist will help you decide whether Ombre or Balayage will suit you best.
+Call The Hair Boutique, the best hairdressers in Exeter, where our hair colour specialist will help you decide whether Ombre or Balayage will suit you best.
 Call us today on 01392 499162 or book in a free consultation online.